 {\underline{\bf Inelastic upscattering across different galaxy systems}}

-In a galaxy or cluster system, when dynamic equilibrium is reached through virialization, the temperature near its center may exceed the dark matter's mass-splitting ($\delta{m}$).
-According to Ref.~\cite{Berlin:2023qco}, because the DM temperature near the Milky Way's center is relatively high, $\chi_-$ can decrease and be upscattered into the $\chi_+$ state.
-Assuming an initially small $\chi_+$ density, then after some time, the number density of $\chi_+$ is denoted by
+In a galaxy or cluster system that has reached dynamical equilibrium through virialization, the characteristic temperature near its center may exceed the dark matter mass splitting ($\delta m$).
+According to Ref.~\cite{Berlin:2023qco}, the relatively high DM temperature near the center of the Milky Way allows $\chi_-$ to be kinetically upscattered into the $\chi_+$ state.
+Assuming an initially negligible $\chi_+$ abundance, the number density of $\chi_+$ evolves toward an equilibrium state denoted by